vicanso/diving-rs/README.md

   vicanso/diving
 ```

-It does not run as root, so the mounted directory needs read+write permission, otherwise it will fail to start.
+The container runs as user `rust` (UID 1000, GID 1000), not root.
+The `chown` command above grants ownership of the host directory to that user.
+Without it the container cannot write layer cache files and will fail to start.

 To change the listen address, pass `--listen`: